The Ultimate Content Writing Guide for Small Business Owners

 Tip 6: Remember SEO

 SEO is important when writing web content, but it is deliberately placed on this list at position six as you should write for your visitors first and search engines second.
 To achieve this write with your visitors in mind and then go over it to alter sentences to make better use of keywords.
 Only do this if your sentences make sense before.
-One other thing you should do is include the keyword/s of your page in your headings.
+And be sure to include the keyword/s of your page in your headings.

 Tip 7: Spell Check